thesilican/docker-httpd/README.md

 # docker-httpd

-A small wrapper around nginx, useful as a http static web server
+A small wrapper around nginx with some configuration modifications, useful as a http static web server

 Usage: